parhamrahmani/SongScope/README.md

 We will be using MongoDB as our database, ChromaDB for storing reviews and chat history and Nginx for our web server configurations.

 The details will follow in the installation section.
-However install these before starting with the project setup.
+However, install these before starting with the project setup.

-## Project Setup (Debian based systems)
+## Project Setup - Debian GNU/Linux 12 (bookworm)
 ### 1. Clone the repository
 ```git
 git clone https://github.com/parhamrahmani/SongScope.git